WrestleMania XXVII: Preliminary matches

-In the next match, Randy Orton faced CM Punk.
-The stipulation is The New Nexus were banned from ringside.
+In the next match, Randy Orton faced CM Punk, with the New Nexus banned from ringside.
 Punk spent most of the match focusing on Orton's injured knee until Orton gained control later in the match.
 Orton then attempted a punt kick, but his injured knee stopped him.
 Punk attempted the GTS, but Orton went for an RKO.
 Punk dodged and went for a Springboard clothesline, but Orton delivered an RKO for the win.

 In the next match, Michael Cole (with Jack Swagger) faced Jerry Lawler, with Stone Cold Steve Austin as the special guest referee.
 For this match, Booker T and Jim Ross joined Josh Mathews on commentary.
 The match began with Lawler trying to get Cole out of his "Cole Mine", a small glass box that Cole would announce from.
 After some time, he did so and started attacking him.
 Cole managed to counter and had the upper hand on Lawler for most of the match.
 Swagger tried to help Cole by throwing in the towel when Lawler began to take control but was denied and received a Stone Cold Stunner.
-Lawler then forced Cole to submit with the ankle lock while Stone Cold mocked him.
-After the match, Stone Cold shared a beer with Lawler and stunned Booker T, who came out to celebrate with Lawler.
-After Lawler had seemingly won, the anonymous Raw GM reversed the decision in an email read by Mathews because Stone Cold was a biased referee, making Cole the winner by disqualification.
+Lawler then forced Cole to submit with the ankle lock while Austin mocked him.
+After the match, Austin shared a beer with Lawler and stunned Booker T, who came out to celebrate with Lawler.
+After Lawler had seemingly won, the Anonymous Raw General Manager reversed the decision in an email read by Mathews because Austin was a biased referee, making Cole the winner by disqualification.
 Stone Cold then proceeded to stun Mathews as well in retribution.
 Lawler then replaced Mathews and Booker T as the color commentator for the rest of the night, with Jim Ross doing the play-by-play.